JakeJing/stanhl/README.md

 ~~~R
 ```{r compile stan model, results='asis', echo=F}
-# results='asis' is important, so that it can be kept in the latex
+# results='asis' is important, so that it can be preserved in the latex
 md_binom <- stan_model("./stanscripts/stan_binom.stan")
 stanhl(md_binom@model_code[1])
 ```